 The trail continues to ascend gradually.

 As you approach Ghandruk, after about another hour, the view starts opening up.
 You see Mt Himculi and Mt Annapurna south.
 This is just the beginning of mountain views.
 As you ascend some more, Mt Machapuchare (the ‘fishtail’ mountain) welcomes you.
 This is also an indication that you are very close to your first tea house.

 Ghandruk is the largest village in the Annapurna Conservation Area (ACA).
-You will see old stone and slate roofed houses lining the slope.
+You will see old stone and slate-roofed houses lining the slope.
 You will also find a lot of tea houses spread through the entire village.

-Day 2: Ghandruk to Tadapani
+Day 3: Trek from Ghandruk to Tadapani

-- Trek gradient: Moderate.
+Difficulty: Moderate.
 Mix of gradual ascent and level walk on forest trails.